Arts news watch: this week’s trending topics

 Each Saturday, we summarise ArtsHub’s most-read stories of the week in order to bring you up to speed with the latest arts industry news you may have missed.
-Here are the news, reviews and career stories that caught our readers’ eyes this week.
+Here are the news, reviews and career stories that caught our readers’ eyes over the last seven days.

 Jump to: